3. Personal data

 - browser name, browser plugins, operating system and display resolution of the user

 - pages that were opened from other pages on our website.

 The data collected by Matomo is stored on our own servers.
 Transfer of data to third parties does not occur.
 We use the data to anaylise the browsing behaviour of our users and gather information about the use of particular components of our website.
 This enables us to continuously improve the usability of our website.
 Our legitimate interests according to Art.
 6 (1) f GDPR are based on these purposes.
 By anonymising the IP address we provide for our users' interest in the protection of their personal data.
 At no time the data is used to identifiy the users of our website personally or merged with other data.
 The data is deleted as soon as it is no longer required for our purposes.

 We have taken technical and administrative security precautions to protect your personal data against loss, destruction, manipulation and unauthorised access.
 All our employees and the service providers who work for us are committed to the valid data protection laws.

 Whenever we collect and process personal data, this is encrypted before it is transmitted.
 This means that your data cannot be misused by third parties.
-Our security precautions are subject to a continuous improvement process and our data privacy statements are constantly being revised.
+Our security precautions are subject to a continuous improvement process and our privacy policies are constantly being revised.
 Please ensure that you have the latest version.